mhwlng/fip-elite/README.md

 Press the S1 button to display the menu.

-You can also control ONE Flight Instrument Panel with a HOTAS 4-way hat switch with pushbutton.
+You can also control ONE Flight Instrument Panel with a (virtual) Joystick 4-way hat switch with pushbutton.

+The 4-way hat switch up-, down-, left-, right- buttons are 4 normal joystick buttons.
+An 8-way hat switch (POV) is not supported.

+You can also designate separate (virtual) joystick buttons as shortcuts to specific screens.

-The joystick is configured via joysticksettings.config
+The (virtual) joystick is configured via joysticksettings.config The button id's must be numeric.

 ```
 <?xml version="1.0" encoding="utf-8" ?>